Frequently Asked Questions

-Yes School Holiday dates can always be found on our website, however due to the current situation with COVID19 we will be sending letters to all students and their parents to update the start dates, times and arrangements for September.
-Copies of letters sent out will be posted on the website too.
-The letter will inform students which Focus group they have been placed in.
-Students will have been placed in a Focus group with at least one of the names given on their Admission Forms.
+School holiday dates can always be found on our website, and we will also be sending letters to all students and their parents to update the start dates, times and arrangements for September.
+Copies of letters sent out will be posted on the website, too.
+The letter will inform students which Focus Group they have been placed in.

 No, we have a strict policy of wearing black shoes in school.
 There is a section on our website for uniform requirements. https://www.kelvinhall.net/uniform

 You’re right, Kelvin Hall is big but the layout is very easy.
 You will have room numbers on your timetables.
 Each floor has a label

 It is followed by the room number which counts on 1 up to 51.

 The school is light and airy with no small corridors to confuse you.

 How is bullying tackled at Kelvin Hall School?

 Our school does not tolerate bullies.
 Anyone who tries to bully others is spoken to and dealt with.

 Your Year Leaders are available at breaks and lunches, before and after school, if you want to talk.We encourage all students to speak about any attempts to bully, so that we can stop it happening.